inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/custom_fields/publication-information-config.md

-To add publishing information to your record metadata add the following in your `invenio.cfg` file:
+To add publishing information to your record metadata, add the following in your `invenio.cfg` file:

 ![Publishing info](./imgs/publishing-info.png)
 ```python